 tray-goh.
 Nope.
 It’s tree-goh.
 And spelled Trego.
 Not spaghetti sauce

-Say trip´-oh-lee instead of trip´-oh-lye.
+Say trip´-oh-lee instead of trip´-oh-lye for Tripoli.
 This is Wisconsin, not Libya

 Course if you’re from Milwaukee, you never use the L. mwau´-kee.
 2 syllables.
 Only outsiders say the L in Milwaukee